geopython/pycsw/docs/en/profiles.rst

 Overview
 --------

 pycsw allows for the implementation of profiles to the core standard.
-Profiles allow specification of additional metadata format types (i.e. ISO 19139:2007, DIF, Inspire etc.) to the repository, which can be queried and presented to the client.  pycsw supports a plugin architecture while allows for runtime loading of Python code.
+Profiles allow specification of additional metadata format types (i.e. ISO 19139:2007, DIF, Inspire etc.) to the repository, which can be queried and presented to the client.  pycsw supports a plugin architecture which allows for runtime loading of Python code.

-All profiles must be placed in ``profiles``.
+All profiles must be placed in the ``profiles`` directory.

 Requirements
 ------------